wurzelsand/uikit-memos/002 Gesten hinzufügen.md

 }

 /**
  Move point `p1` within `rectangle` to `p2`.
-If `p2` is not inside `rectangle` return last point before leaving `rectangle`.
+If `p2` is not inside `rectangle` return last position before leaving `rectangle`.
- - Parameter rectangle: The rectangle containing the moving points.
+ - Parameter rectangle: The rectangle containing the moving point.
  - Parameter from: The point to start at.
 Inside `rectangle`.
- - Parameter to: The arrival point.
+ - Parameter to: The targeted arrival point.
+Can be outside `rectangle`
- - Returns: The arrival point within `rectangle`.
+ - Returns: The bounded arrival point within `rectangle`.
  */
 func moveWithin(rectangle: CGRect, from p1: CGPoint, to p2: CGPoint) -> CGPoint {
     var endPoint = p2